zAlweNy26/AlweStats/README.md

 - Toggle the custom bow charge bar instead of the vanilla circle that shrinks
 - Toggle pins for ships, dungeons (troll caves, crypts and fire holes), carts and portals
 - Toggle the title of the custom pins
-- Toggle the distance between you and the ping
+- Toggle the distance between you and the ping a player does on the map
 - Replace the default bed pin icon with the icon of the bed as a building piece
 - Set the color of the bow charge bar when fully charged